TimMikeladze/TimMikeladze/README.md

 ⚖️ **[Next Build Size](https://github.com/TimMikeladze/next-build-size)** - CLI tool to calculate and compare the sizes of artifacts produced by next build.
 Integrates with Github Actions, Discord and Slack.

+🗂️ **[Use File System](https://github.com/TimMikeladze/use-file-system)** - A set of React hooks to interact with the File System API.
+Watch a directory for changes and return a map of filepaths & contents when a file is added, modified or removed.

 🐌 **[Space Slug](https://github.com/TimMikeladze/space-slug)** - Generate unique slugs, usernames, numbers, custom words, and more using an intuitive api with zero dependencies.

 🥑 **[Arango Migrate](https://github.com/TimMikeladze/arango-migrate)** - Database migration tools and CLI for ArangoDB.